JunhaoSong/cuseistut/source/dd_loc/index.rst

 Station Delay
 **************

-In near surface, material velocity where stations located might varies and lead to influence on the travel time, we call it **Station delay**.
-The **River sediments** are generally soft,not fully consolidated mateirals, its velocity is low.
-A lower velocity will lead to longer travel time, thus the actual arrival time will be later than estimated, here we call it **Positive delay**.
+In near surface, the material velocity where stations located might vary and lead to influence on the travel time, we call it **Station delay**.
+The **River sediments** are generally soft composed by not fully consolidated mateirals, their velocities are therefore low.
+A lower velocity will lead to a longer travel time, thus the actual arrival time will be later than estimated, here we call it **Positive delay**.

-The **Granite** is igenous rock, its density is high and velocity is fast.
-A higher velocity will lead to shorter travel time, thus the actual arrival time will be earlier than estimated, we call it
+The **Granite** is igneous rock, its density is high with fast velocity.
+A higher velocity will lead to a shorter travel time, thus the actual arrival time will be earlier than estimated, we call it
 **Negative delay**.

 In this tutorial, we set value of 0.05s for positive delay and -0.05s for negative delay.